jude-lieb/Chess/README.md

 Download java version 21 (or newer), install it, and add it to your environment variables path list.
 Download maven and add it to your environment variables path list.
-Ensure that the java extension pack is installed in vscode.
 To start the app, run "mvn exec:java".